Mike Beebe - Tyson Foods Independent Director

 Tyson Foods Management Efficiency

-The company has Return on Asset of 0.0116 % which means that on every $100 spent on assets, it made $0.0116 of profit.
+The company has Return on Asset of 0.0303 % which means that on every $100 spent on assets, it made $0.0303 of profit.
 This is way below average.
-In the same way, it shows a return on shareholders' equity (ROE) of (0.0449) %, meaning that it generated no profit with money invested by stockholders.
+In the same way, it shows a return on shareholders' equity (ROE) of 0.0447 %, implying that it generated $0.0447 on every 100 dollars invested.
 Tyson Foods' management efficiency ratios could be used to measure how well Tyson Foods manages its routine affairs as well as how well it operates its assets and liabilities.
-As of the 3rd of May 2024, Return On Tangible Assets is likely to grow to -0.03.
-In addition to that, Return On Capital Employed is likely to grow to -0.01.
+As of the 20th of November 2024, Return On Tangible Assets is likely to grow to 0.05, while Return On Capital Employed is likely to drop 0.04.
 At this time, Tyson Foods' Net Tangible Assets are very stable compared to the past year.
-As of the 3rd of May 2024, Debt To Assets is likely to grow to 0.36, while Other Assets are likely to drop about 557.3 M.
+As of the 20th of November 2024, Return On Tangible Assets is likely to grow to 0.05, while Other Assets are likely to drop about 557.3 M.

-The company has 9.51 B in debt with debt to equity (D/E) ratio of 0.45, which is OK given its current industry classification.
+Tyson Foods has 9.79 B in debt with debt to equity (D/E) ratio of 0.45, which is OK given its current industry classification.
 Tyson Foods has a current ratio of 1.77, which is typical for the industry and considered as normal.
-Debt can assist Tyson Foods until it has trouble settling it off, either with new capital or with free cash flow.
-So, Tyson Foods' shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
-However, a more frequent occurrence is when companies like Tyson Foods sell additional shares at bargain prices, diluting existing shareholders.
-Debt, in this case, can be an excellent and much better tool for Tyson to invest in growth at high rates of return.
-When we think about Tyson Foods' use of debt, we should always consider it together with cash and equity.
+Note however, debt could still be an excellent tool for Tyson to invest in growth at high rates of return.

 Similar Executives